-- Sciatica – compression of sciatic nerve; includes the L4, L5, S1, S2 and S3 spine nerve roots; symptoms may include burning pain in the buttock, legs, and feet on one side of the body
+- Sciatica – compression of sciatic nerve; includes the L4, L5, S1, S2 and S3 spine nerve roots; symptoms may include burning pain in the buttock, leg and foot on one side of the body

-- Spondylolisthesis – when one vertebra slips forward over the vertebra beneath it; usually between L5 and S1 in children or the L4 and L5 in adults; symptoms may include leg weakness, radiating pain
+- Spondylolisthesis – when one vertebra slips forward over the vertebra beneath it (usually between L5 and S1 in children or the L4 and L5 in adults); symptoms may include leg weakness and radiating pain

-- Cauda equina syndrome (CES) – extreme compression of nerves in lower part of spinal canal; symptoms may include can include loss of bladder and bowel control; considered a medical emergency that requires immediate attention
+- Cauda equina syndrome (CES) – extreme compression of nerves in the lower part of spinal canal; symptoms may include loss of bladder and bowel control; considered a medical emergency that requires immediate attention